 Global Poker is not big enough to offer too many poker variations.
 Most games are Texas Hold’em, with a smaller number of Pot-Limit Omaha tables available.
 The only other game available is Crazy Pineapple, which uses three hole cards to start each hand.

 You can play all of them for sweeps coins or for gold coins.
 Expect a lot of small, micro-stakes action, as well as wild and loose play.

 Jackpot sit n’ gos are three-handed, super-turbo games.
 They are a variation on the lottery sit ’n go concept.
 The attraction is that you won’t know what the prize pool is before the action starts.
 You can win 2,000x your buy-in if you hit the jackpot.

 Alternatives for Tennessee poker players: Games in neighboring states

 Depending on which part of Tennessee you live in, there may be poker options in neighboring states.

 While some states (Kentucky and Georgia) are not poker-friendly, others have poker rooms in local casinos.
 If you are in eastern Tennessee, the Harrah’s Cherokee Resort in North Carolina is nearby.
-This big casino has a poker room which sees national tours stop by, as well hosting its own cash games and tournaments.
+This big casino has a poker room which sees national tours stop by.
+It also hosts its own cash games and tournaments.

 Mississippi, Missouri and (to a lesser extent) Arkansas also have live poker action.
 Tunica is a very popular spot for poker action, with several notable poker tournaments visiting the town over the course of the year.

-Tennesse was not considered likely to be an early mover with sports betting.
+Tennessee was not considered likely to be an early mover with sports betting.
 Following daily fantasy sports regulation in 2016, though, the state legalized and regulated online sports betting sites in 2019.
-By 2020, there will be multiple online sports betting sites and apps available in the state.
+As of Nov.
+2020, there are now multiple online sports betting sites and apps available in the state.